maxtaco/tamejs/README.md

 #### tame.Rendezvous.id (i).defer (slots,...)

-Associate a new defer with the given Rendezvous, whose defer ID is `i`, and whose callbacks slots are supplied as `slots`.
+Associate a new deferral with the given Rendezvous, whose deferral ID is `i`, and whose callbacks slots are supplied as `slots`.
 Those slots can take the three forms of `defer` return as above (i.e., declarative, generic, or variadic).
 As with standard `defer`, the return value of the `Rendezvous`'s `defer` is fed to a function expecting a callback.
-As soon as that callback fires (and the defer is fulfilled), the provided slots will be filled with the arguments to that callback.
+As soon as that callback fires (and the deferral is fulfilled), the provided slots will be filled with the arguments to that callback.

 #### tame.Rendezvous.defer (slots,...)

-You don't need to explicitly assign an ID to a defer generated from a Rendezvous.
+You don't need to explicitly assign an ID to a deferral generated from a Rendezvous.
 If you don't, one will automatically be assigned, in ascending order starting from `0`.

 #### tame.Rendezvous.wait (cb)

-Wait until the next defer on this rendezvous is fulfilled.
-When it is, callback `cb` with the ID of the fulfilled defer.
-If an unclaimed defer fulfilled before `wait` was called, then `cb` is fired immediately.
+Wait until the next deferral on this rendezvous is fulfilled.
+When it is, callback `cb` with the ID of the fulfilled deferral.
+If an unclaimed deferral fulfilled before `wait` was called, then `cb` is fired immediately.

 Though `wait` would work with any hand-rolled JS function expecting